andrewharabor/multivariate-polynomial-regression-model/README.md

 \alpha = 0.1
 ```

 for the polynomial degree, regularization parameter, and learning rate respectively.
-(Granted, I may later change the values in `model.py` as I continue to tweak the model without updating this `README.md`.)
+(Granted, I may later change the values in `model.py` without updating this `README.md` as I continue to tweak the model.)

 Overall, I found that the model performed with about 10% to 16% MAPE for both the training and testing data.
-I would like to get it below 10% but I suspect the variation in the dataset simply renders this impossible though maybe some more advanced regression techniques could work.
+I would like to get it below 10% but I suspect the variation in the dataset simply renders this impossible.
+Alternatively, some more advanced regression techniques could potentially solve this problem.